jinyanghk/xv6-gui/README.md

 ## FUTURE PLAN

 Here are some ideas I think can be explored in the future:
+- Add functions for drawing line, circle and other graph primitives.
+We can then imlement a simple painting program.
 - Redo the widget class.
 Organize widgets into a tree structure.
 Add layout widget class (row, column, grid,etc).
 Add messaging between widgets.
 Add more constraint options (percentage instead of actual pixels).
 Basically working towards a mini Flutter.
 - Pass draging gestures to widgets as well.
 Currently dragging only works for moving windows on the screen.
 - Add system wide text selection, copy and paste (through the popup window functionality).